RAINBOW ANIMAL ASSISTED THERAPY

 As defined by the American with Disabilities Act, a service dog is trained to perform tasks for a specific individual with a disability.
 The dog’s tasks must relate directly to a person’s disability.
 Service dogs are not considered pets.

 A therapy dog, however, is considered a pet.
 They’re trained to interact with people to promote a feeling of well-being in a variety of settings.
-In addition to comfort work, Rainbow focuses on animal-assisted therapy which utilizes the dogs to facilitate physical, social, and emotional therapy.
+In addition to comfort work, Rainbow focuses on animal assisted therapy which utilizes dogs to facilitate physical, social, and emotional therapy.

 Therapy dogs can aid in improving focus, interact with those who have difficulty communicating, encourage and aid in speech functions, and motivate physical activities.
 It’s the dog’s interaction with the participants that becomes the therapy.
 That interaction can provide practice for specific physical therapy functions.
 Essentially, the dog encourages the work.
 How?
 By being a dog.
 For example, dog grooming, walking a dog, and even ball throwing with a dog can help with coordination, strength, and flexibility.